EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 Keep in mind:

-If one of these categories does not apply to your field of extraordinary ability, you may submit comparable evidence to demonstrate your eligibility for an EB1A visa.
+If one of these categories does not readily apply to your field of extraordinary ability, you may submit comparable evidence to demonstrate your eligibility for an EB-1A visa (note: comparable evidence is not permitted for the high-salary criterion).

 For example, if you are a world renowned chef, you may not have evidence of commercial success in the performing arts.
 Instead, you might have evidence of very high commercial success for a cook-book that you authored.